magicblock-labs/magicblock-engine-examples/gachapon-example/README.md

-# Magic Gachapon
+# 🪄 Magic Gachapon

-Anchor and Next.js demo for a MagicBlock VRF-powered gachapon machine.
+MagicBlock VRF gachapon demo that mints a Metaplex Core NFT reward.

-The program keeps one machine PDA with exactly four configurable reward templates. `pull` requests VRF randomness and the `consume_pull` callback mints one Metaplex Core asset directly to the caller using the selected reward template.
+The Anchor program keeps one machine PDA with four weighted reward templates.
+`pull` requests MagicBlock VRF randomness, and the `consume_pull` callback mints one Metaplex Core asset directly to the player using the selected reward template.

-The frontend demonstrates the full demo flow:
+## VRF Flow

+This is a base-layer VRF example, not a delegated Ephemeral Rollup flow.

-- creates or reuses a local devnet demo wallet
+1. The frontend creates or reuses a local devnet demo wallet.
-- creates one gachapon machine for that wallet
-- uploads four weighted reward templates once
+2. The frontend derives a deterministic `machine_id` from that wallet pubkey, so each wallet sets up one machine.
+3. `init` creates the machine, treasury PDA, and Core update-authority PDA.
+4. `upload_config` writes the four weighted NFT templates.
+5. `pull` transfers the `0.01 SOL` pull fee to the treasury and requests VRF.
-- requests MagicBlock VRF randomness
+6. The MagicBlock VRF callback invokes `consume_pull`.
-- waits for the callback to mint a Metaplex Core NFT
-- links each step to Solana Explorer
+7. The program validates the VRF program identity signer and mints a deterministic Metaplex Core asset PDA for the player.

 ## Current Devnet Demo